 Part of good posture is sitting properly on your Sitz Bone.
 A lack of balance on our Sitz Bones can over-curve the lower back and send weight to other areas.
 Certain yoga postures, such as big toe pose, bridge pose, and cat pose, can help you balance the weight and maintain the right tilt on your pelvis.
 The elongation of the spine is thereby enhancing a healthy posture.

-Sitting Stretches For Vein Health
+What Are The Best Sitting Stretches For Vein Health

 Deep veins are within the muscles and calf.
 If you contract those muscles, you will get better vein flow.
 When sitting at your desk, you likely have adequate space to stretch any aching limbs.
 Remember: Breathing is important in all of these positions to help your muscles relax, and you should never go past a point that feels painful or uncomfortable.
 Aching joints may initially feel some discomfort, especially if they’re not used to calf muscle activations, but it should not be unbearable!
 We recommend trying the following at your desk: